madsehansen/MediocreProgramming/Material/Tasks/TicTacToe_1.md

 - The goal of the game is to get three in a row, horizontally, vertically or diagonally
 - If a player succeeds in getting three in a row, that player wins the game
 - If no player has three in a row when there are no more free squares, the game is a draw
-- If a player makes an illegal move (outside board or on a square that already has a token or out of turn) that player looses
-- There will be a given number of games in a run

 ## Architecture
 - There needs to be a referee, that holds the board